Affordable Therapy: How Can I Find A Therapist That Takes My Insurance?

 Most insurance companies have an online search tool on their company site where you can find providers who are in-network.
 This often extends to licensed therapists.

-What are some important things to know when using insurance for counseling?
+What are some important things to know when using insurance for mental health treatment?

-It may help to call your insurance company and talk to them directly about your situation, including what you are seeking therapy for and the specific therapist you would like to see.
+It may help to call your insurance company and talk to them directly about the situation, including what you are seeking therapy for and the specific therapist you would like to see.
 Keep in mind that insurance company representatives may not be able to provide you with the exact cost of therapy services since your therapist may charge additional fees not covered by insurance.
-However, they may be able to tell you if services from a specific provider are covered, and what kind of co-pay, if any, you can expect.
+However, they may be able to tell you if the services from a specific therapist are covered, and what kind of co-pay, if any, you can expect to pay for therapy.

 Getty